Search icon

 Introduction to the problem and scale

-• In 2017, global farmed fish production was 53.4 million tonnes, accounting for almost half (47.7%) of all aquaculture production with a value of US$ 139.7 billion4.
-This has been estimated to include 51-167 billion fish5.
+• In 2022, global farmed fish production was 61.5 million tonnes, accounting for over half (65%) of all aquaculture production.
+This has been estimated to consist of 86-180 billion fish3.

 • The majority of fish farming is intensive, with fish kept in barren environments at high stocking densities to maximise profit and farm productivity.
 They experience a high risk of injuries, diseases, and parasite infections, and are limited in their ability to express natural behaviours.
 Subsequently, their welfare is often deemed to be poor.

-• There is evidence that fish are sentient and feel pain7,8 and, as such, deserve a good quality of life.
+• There is evidence that fish are sentient and feel pain5,6 and, as such, deserve a good quality of life.
 As seen below, this is also the shared opinion of the majority of people/consumers in different regions of the world.

-• The World Organization for Animal Health (OIE) Aquatic Animal Code, has published recommendations on the welfare of farmed fish during transport, stunning and slaughter11.
+• The World Organization for Animal Health (OIE) Aquatic Animal Code, has published recommendations on the welfare of farmed fish during transport, stunning and slaughter10.
 In the EU, these guidelines are used as a measure of compliance with EU legislation, but they are rarely followed around the rest of the world.

 • In many countries, fish are not included in animal welfare and humane slaughter legislation.